brybarbstech/brybarbstech/README.md

 ## Hey there 👋
 Hi I'm Bryan!
-I'm an aspiring IT specialist with a passion for cybersecurity and networking.
+I'm an IT specialist with a passion for cybersecurity and networking.

 I enjoy learning how systems work, securing them, and building practical skills through hands-on experience.